 About the Sheriff's Department

-Riverside County, created in 1893 from portions of San Bernardino and San Diego counties, is the fourth largest in the state of California covering over 7,300 square miles with a staff of over 4,000 dedicated men and women.
+Riverside County, created in 1893 from portions of San Bernardino and San Diego counties, is the fourth largest in the state of California covering over 7,300 square miles.

-The law enforcement professionals of the Riverside County Sheriff's Department cover this expanse of southern California and are dedicated to serving the citizens of its communities with integrity, professionalism, leadership and loyalty.
+The law enforcement professionals of the Riverside County Sheriff's Department, with a staff of over 3,600 dedicated men and women, cover this expanse of southern California and are dedicated to serving the citizens of its communities with integrity, professionalism, leadership and loyalty.

 - First Responders - 24/7 uniformed first responders to handle